blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/The App Hype.md

 - Organization Software: Software tailored to a specific Organization (is expected to have interfaces with other infrastructure software)
 - Network Service Software: Software that provides network services (Self-hosting / Web Applications)

-- Local Service (Container Service, Waydroid Session)
+- Local Service (e.g. Container Service, Waydroid Session, ADB Server, Download Manager)
-- Local Utility / Web Utility (Video Converters, Virus Scanners)
+- Local Utility / Web Utility (e.g. Video Converters, Virus Scanners, Compiler)
 - Local Applications / Web Applications
-- System Software
+- System Software (e.g. Service Software Manager, )
-- System Service (Init System, ACPI, Defragmenter, Logging)
+- System Service (e.g. Service Software Monitor, ACPI, Defragmenter, Logging, Firewall, Clipboard Capture, Notification Handler, Keybind Handler, [[Inter-Process Communications|IPC]] Bus)
-- Software Libraries
+- Software Libraries (System API Runtime, Application Specific Runtimes)

 - Applications vs Clients?
 - Notion is an application, but Firefox is a Client, or an Accessory
 - Office Suites are also application software, not accessories

 Software can be further divided into Local and Network software.

+\* There's only just software.
+All software either runs directly on the CPU, or it is dependent (or restricted) on other software such as the booted **Kernel**, **Kernel+System API Runtime** (aka the OS), **Kernel+System API Runtime+Application Specific Runtime**, or just an **Application Specific Runtime** (in which case, the runtime already depends on the OS, without the developer having to worry about it)